All Episodes

 Let's take a few more calls.

-It is open line Friday, and I can keep going on in Detroit.
+It is Open Line Friday and I can keep going on in Detroit.

-Josh, welcome to the Russian Linball Show.
+Josh, welcome to the Russell Limbaugh Show.

 Hi there.